makrai/notes/kornai-advsem.md

 * Since our goals are remarkably close, and our motivations are nearly identical, readers of Jackendoff and Audring (2020) may find a direct comparison between the two formalisms helpful
+  * Turning to the semantic component, we avoid the system of linking and coindexation that J&A 4.13.1 rely on (the equalizers introduced in 3.3 will to some extent make up for this loss)

 # 3 Temporal and spatial semantics